stoneassemblies/StoneAssemblies.Site/content/docs/massauth/hands-on-lab.md

 The commands also add the required NuGet packages and project references.

+The workspace also include two more aditional files.
+The `build.cake`, a cake based build script to ensure the required output and location and the `deployment\tye\tye.yaml` that will help us to run and debug the solution.

 ## Step 2: Contract first

 Let's add a bit of complexity to the generated problem, related with weather forecast.
 For instance, let's say we will allow to request forecast from a certain date, as some forecasts may not be available due to the complexity of the calculations.